broadinstitute/gatk/README.md

 ------------
 To build and run all tests, run `gradle check`.
 Test report is in `build/reports/tests/index.html`.

-To only build, run `gradle install`.
+To only build, run `gradle installApp`.

 To run all tests, run `gradle test`.